99 GAL Friends of Yamhill County

 Art Harvest Mentorship Program

-The Art Studio Tour of Yamhill County, now in its 30th year, offers a very special Studio Mentorship Program to recommended high school students who are interested in an art career.
-The students are matched with mentor instructors from the Tour, who offer lessons and guide young learners through individual projects in sessions totaling approximately 24 hours.
-The students also come to understand what is involved in becoming a professional artist, including information about marketing, exhibitions, and sales.
-This grant will help to fund the cost of art supplies for an anticipated number of 10 students.
+The Art Harvest Studio Tour of Yamhill County, now in its 30th year, offers a very special Studio Mentorship Program to recommended high school students who are interested in an art career.
+The students are matched with instructors from the tour who offer lessons and guide young learners through individual projects in sessions totaling approximately 24 hours.
+The students also achieve insights into what is involved in becoming a professional artist, including information about marketing, exhibitions, and sales.
+Our grant helped to fund the cost of art supplies for an anticipated number of 10 students.

 Arts Alliance of Yamhill County